What is New Monasticism?

 The New Monasticism is still monasticism at its root.
 Like the old monasticism, it calls for a general retreat from the world and an adherence to a set of man-made rules.
 And, like the old monasticism, the emphasis on rule-keeping can lead to a legalistic, works-based view of salvation.
 The Great Commission calls us to “go and make disciples” of all nations, baptizing and teaching as we go.
 The messengers of the gospel should be careful of what they teach; they should not replace God’s rule with Benedict’s, Francis’s, or anyone else’s.
 And we cannot ignore sound doctrine for the sake of a perceived unity.

-The Practice of the Presence of God by Brother Lawrence and Logos Bible Software.
+Recommended Resources: The Practice of the Presence of God by Brother Lawrence and Logos Bible Software.

 What is the Christian view of asceticism / monasticism?